 Duration: each symptom can last 1 hour or less

-Interestingly, the American Migraine Foundation notes that migraines without headaches become more likely as you get older.
+An acelphagic migraine, or a migraine with no pain, can have all the same symptoms of migraine with aura, except the headache never shows up.
+Interestingly, the American Migraine Foundation notes that migraine attacks without headaches become more likely as you get older.

 Main symptom: stomach pain instead of a headache